 CTAs are commonly used in various marketing channels, including websites, emails, advertisements, social media posts, and landing pages.
 They are designed to capture the audience’s attention and compel them to act.
 They often create a sense of urgency or highlight the benefits you will receive by taking the suggested action.

-A well-crafted CTA typically includes action-oriented words, such as “buy,” “subscribe,” “download,” or “learn,” and may use techniques like using contrasting colors, placing CTAs strategically on a webpage, or employing eye-catching design elements.
+A well-crafted CTA typically includes action-oriented words, such as “buy,” “subscribe,” “download,” or “learn,” and may use techniques like contrasting colors, placing CTAs strategically on a webpage, or employing eye-catching design elements.

-Types of CTAs
+Understanding the Various Types of CTAs

 1. Buttons